14 Powerful Benefits of Journaling Backed by Science

 3. Builds resilience to life's challenges

-Journaling about difficult events and reflecting on past challenges can help build resilience, encouraging you to revisit how you’ve successfully navigated stress in the past and reinforcing a sense of self-efficacy and inner strength.
+Journaling about difficult events and reflecting on past challenges can help build resilience, encouraging you to revisit how you've successfully navigated stress in the past and reinforcing a sense of inner strength and belief in oneself.
 This kind of writing helps transform struggles into narratives of growth and learning.

 How to get started: Use prompts such as "What is something difficult I overcame, and how did I do it?" to highlight your inner strengths.